Section 245(i) Immigration Relief: Eligibility and Filing Overview

 - You are related to a U.S. citizen or a lawful permanent resident

-- Your relationship to the petitioner has existed for over two years
+- Your relationship with the petitioner has existed for over two years

 - It is crucial that you can show substantial evidence that you meet the above requirements.
 Be sure to contact an experienced immigration attorney to assist with your application.